JardaniWorld/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This C code executes to locate a substring
+This C code executes to print the chessboard